ethic-seido/iode_documentation/docs/scischolarcraft.md

 ![tasks section](assets/tasks-section.png)

 Next, click on the "Generating Writing Plan" button, the action of the generations will begin.

+### **Export Generating Writing Plan to Word**

+In Writing plan section, click on the :fontawesome-solid-file-export: icon located at the top right.

+### **Copy Generating Writing Plan to the clipboard**

+In Writing plan section, click on the :fontawesome-solid-copy: icon located at the top right.

 ## **Quick access sidebar**